 The number of removals varies per subscription.
 EBSCO carefully considers the impact of title removals to the overall product value, and offsets these with additions wherever possible.

 Q. How do I replace the email address you have on file for listserv updates?

 EBSCO eBooks and EBSCO Discovery Service

 Q. How are my EBSCO eBooks MARC Records handled in EBSCO Discovery Service?

-EBSCO maintains records in EDS for all EBSCO eBooks accessible to your users, including subscription collections, purchased titles, and eBooks available via PDA and Short-Term loan.
+EBSCO maintains records in EDS for all EBSCO eBooks accessible to your users, including subscription collections, purchased titles, and eBooks available via DDA and Short-Term loan.
 In the event a title is no longer available, as happens with the EBSCO eBooks subscription collections, the records will automatically be removed from EDS, except in cases where you have loaded the record into your custom catalog.